JDLabOrg/WinIUManual/source/panels/property.rst

 ```````````````````````
 .. image:: /_static/panels/style/layout.png

-Sets the location and size of the selected widget.
+Set the location and size of the selected widget.
+Also, you can change padding, radius and transform rotate properties.
+You can choose first position in absolute, relative and fixed.

 Text
 ```````````````````````